 THEME DEFINITION QUALITY OF THE BUSINESS CASE Case for change is not clearly articulated or sufficiently succinct and the justification for the investment is not substantiated.
-Analysis, assumptions and/or documentation lack rigour, clear articulation and/or is inadequate.
+Analysis, assumptions and/or documentation lack rigour, clear articulation is inadequate.
 GOVERNANCE Governance frameworks are not fit for purpose or understood by team members and/or there is a lack of definition around roles, understanding of responsibilities, decision-making frameworks and single-point accountability.
 There is a lack of active senior level support.
 DISCIPLINE IN RISK MANAGEMENT Key project risks overlooked, missed or not adequately considered, risk management strategy / plan requires strengthening, mitigation measures and contingency management has not been developed or is not up to date.
 STAKEHOLDER ENGAGEMENT Stakeholder strategy / management plan is missing or is not up to date.
 Lack of adequate stakeholder consultation and/or stakeholder views / concerns have not been considered and addressed appropriately.
 BENEFITS REALISATION Lack of a benefits realisation framework strategy/plan, or does not adequately identify, quantify or assign responsibility for benefits.
 PROJECT RESOURCING The resource plan, including for the next stage in the project lifecycle, has not been developed or resources identified are not adequate, key roles lack appropriate capability and expertise.
 PROJECT MANAGEMENT AND REPORTING Lack of, or inadequate, project management, scheduling discipline or project controls.
 The schedule (program) has not been appropriately developed and is not reflective of the project risks and timing.
-PROCUREMENT Inadequate procurement strategy, inadequate procurement planning, documentation does not ensure transparency in the decision-making process.
-Delivery strategy not appropriately detailed and project staging not addressed.